cuelang/cuelang.org/content/en/docs/usecases/generate.md

 ### Extract data definition from existing sources

-When on identifies the need to define interchangeable data schema one usually already has some code base to deal with.
+When one identifies the need to define interchangeable data schema one usually already has some code base to deal with.

 CUE can currently extract definitions from: